danielneil/Smart-Worm-Habitat/README.md

+# Smart-Worm-Farm

+A (proposed) design for a modular Smart Worm Farm that monitors the health of itself using a little computer (nawww).
+[But why?!?!?!!?](https://github.com/danielneil/Smart-Worm-Bin/blob/main/mantra.md)

 <p align="center">
   <img src="https://github.com/danielneil/Smart-Worm-Farm/blob/main/images/cad-concept2.png?raw=true">
 </p>

-# Smart-Worm-Farm

-A (proposed) design for a modular Smart Worm Farm that monitors the health of itself using a little computer (nawww).
-[But why?!?!?!!?](https://github.com/danielneil/Smart-Worm-Bin/blob/main/mantra.md)

-## What does it look like?
+## What is a Smart Worm Farm?

-An ideal of the project is that the little computer (nawwww) will be compatiable with any type of worm farm, but our farm will be a [continous flow system](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/), which might end up looking like the below:
+The Smart Worm Farm is a [continous flow worm farm](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that turns foodwaste into the best ferliser known to mankind, vermcicast!
+It has a little computer (nawww) and monitors the health of the worms using a bunch of sensors, namely moisture, PH level and temperature.

 <p align="center">
   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">